andrew-yarmola/-verify-marg-sym/README.md

 ### rootcat

 This program reads the binary tree as stored in a collection of text `.out` files, or compressed `.out.tar.gz` versions, and prints the tree out to `stdin` in depth-first format.
-This data format was chosen because the dataset is quite large.
+This data format was chosen because dataset in such searches tend to be quite large.
 Each internal node is represented by an `X` and each leaf node includes an elinimation criterion that will be checked by `verify`.

 The code for `rootcat` is entirely contained in `rootcat.c`.